silverbirder/SampleCaAT/README.md

 # SampleCaAT
-This repository is  trying the CaAT repotistory
+This repository is  trying the CaAT repotistory.